Batched Point Location in SINR Diagrams via Algebraic Tools: Introduction

 \section{Introduction}

 The \emph{SINR (Signal to Interference plus Noise Ratio) model} attempts to more realistically predict whether a wireless transmission is received successfully, in a setting consisting of multiple simultaneous transmitters in the presence of background noise.
 In particular, it takes into account the attenuation of electromagnetic signals.
-The SINR model has been explored extensively in the literature~\cite{lp-saSINRwm-10}.
+The SINR model has been explored extensively in the literature; see \cite{lp-saSINRwm-10} for a survey.

-Let $\S = \{ s_1, \dots, s_n\}$ be a set of $n$ points in the plane representing $n$ transmitters.
+Let $\S = \{ s_1, \dots, s_n\}$ be a set of $n$ points in the plane representing the locations of $n$ transmitters.
 Let $p_i>0$ be the transmission power of transmitter $s_i$, $i = 1, \ldots, n$.
 In the \emph{SINR model}, a receiver located at point $q$ is able to receive the signal transmitted by $s_i$ if the following inequality holds:

-where $|a-b|$ denotes the Euclidean distance between points $a$ and $b$, and $\alpha > 0$, $\beta > 1$, and $N > 0$ are given constants ($N$ represents the background noise).
-This inequality is also called the \emph{SINR inequality}, and when it holds, we say that $q$ \emph{receives} (or \emph{hears}) $s_i$; we refer to the left hand side of the inequality as \emph{SIN~ratio} (for receiver~$q$ w.r.t.\ transmitter $s_i$).
+where $|a-b|$ denotes the Euclidean distance between points $a$ and $b$, and $\alpha > 0$, $\beta > 1$, and $N > 0$ are given constants; $N$ represents the background noise.
+This inequality is also called the \emph{SINR inequality}, and when it holds, we say that $q$ \emph{receives} (or \emph{hears}) $s_i$; we refer to the left hand side of the inequality as \emph{SIN~ratio} (for receiver~$q$ with respect to transmitter $s_i$) and to the right hand side as the \emph{reception threshold}.